8n8/bigwebthing/README.md

 1. Message-passing server.
 Messages are accepted if they are to or from subscribers.
 The server also keeps a copy of all messages.

+2. Public key server.
+A public database containing usernames, public signing keys and public encryption keys.
+Anyone can upload a username + public signing key + public encryption key, and it will be accepted as long as the username is unique and is signed by the corresponding private signing key.
+A user can change their keys whenever they want, but the new key must be signed by the old one.
+Encryption keys should be changed often for forward secrecy.

+3. Program name server.
+Another simple public lookup database that links program names to programs.

-2. Javascript client.
+4. Javascript client.
 It has an inbox categorized by program, and a set of programs.
 The main view is a list of programs and a box to search for them.
 Clicking on a program launches it.
 There is a built-in programming language interpreter for running the programs - probably an editor and tooling all built in too.

-3. Public key server.
-A dead-simple public database containing usernames, public signing keys and public encryption keys.
-Anyone can upload a username + public signing key + public encryption key, and it will be accepted as long as the username is unique and is signed by the corresponding private signing key.
-There will probably be a fairly hefty proof of work required to upload, to discourage DDOS attacks.
-A user can change their keys whenever they want, but the new key must be signed by the old one.
-Encryption keys will get changed really often, to prevent compromise of a key leading to loads of old messages getting decrypted.

 # Security